Who Dares Challenge Cooper’s Safety Rules?

 Ahh.
 The "Big Boy" Rules

 Safety rules shouldn't be thought of as something we only use when we're training.
 They're not just safety rules.
-They're shooting rules.
+They're engagement rules.

 Some may say I'm splitting hairs over verbiage.
 I'm not saying Colonel Cooper wasn't aware of the things I've talked about here.
 I don't know.
 I never had a chance to sit down and talk with the man.

 But decades after he codified his rules, very few have openly addressed the tactical safety risks associated with combative shooting.
-Instead, there's this underground code (most likely controlled by the Illuminati or the Freemasons) called Big Boy Rules.
+Instead, there's this underground code (most likely controlled by the Illuminati) called Big Boy Rules.

 This is when instructors, who know the secret handshake, are sure they're not going to show up on Instagram or YouTube, come clean about the rules we really use that break the other rules.